AvinashKumar077/LokalAssignment/README.md

 The app uses the following dependencies:

 -   Retrofit: For making network requests.
--   Gson Converter: For parsing JSON responses using Gson.
+-   MOSHI Converter: For parsing JSON responses using Gson.
 -   Glide: For loading and displaying images efficiently.

 How to Run